WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-06-16-deploying-sculpin-to-s3-with-circleci.markdown

 # Prerequisites

-* A Sculpin blog on Github, in my case that was simple because [I already put my blog on github](https://github.com/WyriHaximus/blog.wyrihaximus.net) a whole ago so others could send PR's
+* A Sculpin blog on Github, in my case that was simple because [I already put my blog on github](https://github.com/WyriHaximus/blog.wyrihaximus.net) a while ago so others could send PR's
 * A S3 bucket setup to use
 * A special IAM User and it's keys just for this project and deploying with CircleCI that has access to the S3 bucket containing the blog